 – it would otherwise not be wise to predict an outcome before the end.

 The Output Pane contains details on the build process when Compile/Debug/Upload is selected.
 Compile needing to occur first, the user HMI is assembled into a usable TFT file for the selected Nextion Model.
-The first three lines of the output will list the total amount of global SRAM memory consumed by the HMI project, and then statistics for the total amount of Flash space the picture resources consumes, followed by the total amount of Flash space the ZI Font resources consumes.
+The first four lines of the output will list the total amount of Available Memory, Global SRAM Memory consumed by the HMI project, and then statistics for the total amount of Flash space the picture resources consumes, followed by the total amount of Flash space the ZI Font resources consumes.
+For the Intelligent series: a line will be displayed for each Gmov, Video and Audio with the total amount of Flash space each resource group consumes.

 The build process then goes through the project sequentially page by page.
 At the end of a successful page build, the page Memory stats are listed Global+Local=Total.
 Should a page not build successfully, the offending page is the last listed+1.